43081j/eslint-plugin-lit/docs/rules/attribute-names.md

 camelCaseName: string;
 ```

-The following patterns are not warnings with `{"style": "kebab"}` specified:
+The following patterns are not warnings with `{"convention": "kebab"}`
+specified:

 ```ts
 @property({attribute: 'camel-case-name'})